FANTASIES, FABLES AND TRADITIONS

 Denominations and cults are built around just such thinking.
 One person either maliciously, or self-deceptively creates a story, sells the story to the world, and gains a following of people who do not wish to think for themselves but would rather just tag along with someone who claims to have the answers.

 But none of the above applies to you.
-You have had an awakening to a new meaning of an old Scripture.
+You've had an awakening to a new meaning of an old Scripture.
 You have your Bibles and your study books before you, and you have prepared your list.

 Now you're prepared to study the Word in the way it's supposed to be studied.

 It's the same with God.
 Whatever is the very best of your way or understanding has to go.
 It is all wrong.
 All your "right" thinking and ego will only create a barrier to learning what God wants you to know, which is just the opposite of Man's wisdom.
-We read, and hear from the pulpit that the Carnal mind is at enmity with God; that our wisdom is foolishness to God.
+We read, and hear from the pulpit that the carnal mind is at enmity with God; that our wisdom is foolishness to God.
 Yet we are also told that what we hear from the pulpit is God's Wisdom, so we look no farther.
 This is the foremost barrier to moving on with God and being led by the Holy Spirit.
 The Preachers say "Stop," that you already have everything there is to know when you have what they tell you to have and that anything else is heresy.
 So when the Holy Spirit tells you to "Go," you assume it must be something evil talking to you.
-(The Holy Spirit speaks much quieter than does your preacher, and not nearly as often.
+(The Holy Spirit speaks much quieter than your preacher, and not nearly as often.
 Miss the "knock at the door," and the Holy Spirit moves on - just like the Shekinah Glory, who was the Holy Spirit, with the Israelites in the Wilderness.)
+It's the same with God.
+Whatever is the very best of your way or understanding has to go.
+It's all wrong.
+All your "right" thinking and ego will only create a barrier to learning what God wants you to know, which is just the opposite of Man's wisdom.
+We read, and hear from the pulpit that the carnal mind is at enmity with God, that our wisdom is foolishness to God.
+Yet we're also told that what we hear from the pulpit is God's Wisdom, so we look no farther.
+This is the foremost barrier to moving on with God and being led by the Holy Spirit.
+The preachers say "Stop," that you already have everything there is to know when you have what they tell you to have, and that anything else is heresy.
+So when the Holy Spirit tells you to "Go," you assume it must be something evil talking to you.
+(The Holy Spirit speaks much quieter than your preacher, and not nearly as often.
+Miss the "knock at the door," and the Holy Spirit moves on, just like the Shekinah Glory, who was the Holy Spirit, with the Israelites in the Wilderness.)

-Take your list of every place the verses of Scripture you are researching was used; see how they all fit together; and notice how they broaden the meaning of the word.
+Take your list of every place the Scripture you're researching was used; see how they all fit together, and notice how they broaden the meaning of the word.
 You will doubtless discover there are more meanings to the words than you had understood there to be.
 Doctrine is built by grabbing hold to one meaning while discounting all the other meanings and applications.
 Be sure you don't do this.
 You have to assume that God meant what He said - All that He said.

-Remember, God hid His Truth so the carnal mind can't find it, but will instead read it and be deceived.
-Don't expect the carnal mind, that you have always used, to comprehend what you are learning.
+Remember, God hid His truth so the carnal mind can't find it, but will instead read it and be deceived.
+Don't expect the carnal mind, that you have always used, to comprehend what you're learning.
 Your carnal mind will fight your Spiritual understanding tooth and nail every step of the way.
-And the longer you have been in a particular church, the more educated you are, and the more certain you are of your own understanding, the more your mind and feelings will fight to hang on to its own belief system.
+And the longer you've been in a particular church, the more educated you are, and the more certain you are of your own understanding, the more your mind and feelings will fight to hang on to its own belief system.

-It is as if you are hanging from a rope over a deep canyon.
+It's as if you're hanging from a rope over a deep canyon.
 You have a choice.
-You can continue to hang on to that frayed rope of carnality that will eventually send you to the depths below, but in the meantime allows you a sense of security: or, You can release the rope and latch onto the rope God is dangling in front of you that will carry you safely to solid land.
+You can continue to hang on to that frayed rope of carnality that will eventually send you to the depths below, but in the meantime allows you a sense of security: or, you can release the rope and latch onto the rope God is dangling in front of you that will carry you safely to solid land.
 Of course you say, that's no problem, you grab onto God's rope, right?
 But it's not that easy.
 The rope God is presenting is out of reach for you.
-And the more educated you are, and the more secure you are with your stance in life - the farther that rope God presents is from you.
+And the more educated you are, and the more secure you are with your stance in life, the farther that rope God presents is from you.